Sámi people: Laestadius

-Around 1840 Swedish Sámi Lutheran pastor and administrator Lars Levi Laestadius initiated among the Sámi a puritanical pietist movement emphasizing complete abstinence from alcohol.
+Around 1840, Swedish Sámi Lutheran pastor and administrator Lars Levi Laestadius initiated among the Sámi a puritanical pietist movement emphasizing complete abstinence from alcohol.
 This movement is still very dominant in Sámi-speaking areas.
-Laestadius spoke many languages, and he became fluent and preached in Finnish and Northern Sámi in addition to his native Southern Sámi and Swedish, the language he used for scholarly publications.
+Laestadius, who spoke many languages, became fluent and preached in Finnish and Northern Sámi in addition to his native Southern Sámi and Swedish, the language he used for scholarly publications.

-Two great challenges Laestadius had faced since his early days as a church minister were the indifference of his Sámi parishioners, who had been forced by the Swedish government to convert from their shamanistic religion to Lutheranism, and the misery alcoholism caused them.
+Two great challenges Laestadius had faced since his early days as a minister were the indifference of his Sámi parishioners, who had been forced by the Swedish government to convert from their shamanistic religion to Lutheranism, and the misery alcoholism caused them.
 The spiritual understanding Laestadius acquired and shared in his new sermons "filled with vivid metaphors from the lives of the Sámi that they could understand, ... about a God who cared about the lives of the people" had a profound positive effect on both problems.
 One account from a Sámi cultural perspective recalls a new desire among the Sámi to learn to read and a "bustle and energy in the church, with people confessing their sins, crying and praying for forgiveness ...
 [Alcohol abuse] and the theft of [the Sámis'] reindeer diminished, which had a positive influence on the Sámi's relationships, finances and family life."

 Neo-shamanism and traditional healing

-Today there are a number of Sámi who seek to return to the traditional Pagan values of their ancestors.
+A number of Sámi seek to return to the traditional pagan values of their ancestors.
 There are also some Sámi who claim to be noaidi and offer their services through newspaper advertisements, in New Age arrangements, or for tourist groups.
 While they practice a religion based on that of their ancestors, widespread anti-pagan prejudice has caused these shamans to be generally not viewed as part of an unbroken Sámi religious tradition.

 Traditional Sámi beliefs are composed of three intertwining elements: animism, shamanism, and polytheism.
-Sámi animism is manifested in the Sámi's belief that all significant natural objects (such as animals, plants, rocks, etc.) possess a soul; and from a polytheistic perspective, traditional Sámi beliefs include a multitude of spirits.
-Many contemporary practitioners are compared to practitioners of neo-paganism, as a number of neopagan religions likewise combine elements of ancient pagan religions with more recent revisions or innovations, but others feel they are attempting to revive or reconstruct Indigenous Sámi religions as found in historic, folkloric sources and oral traditions.
+Sámi animism is manifested in the Sámi belief that all significant natural objects (animals, plants, rocks, etc.) possess a soul.
+From a polytheistic perspective, traditional Sámi beliefs include a multitude of spirits.
+Many contemporary practitioners are compared to practitioners of neo-paganism, since a number of neopagan religions likewise combine elements of ancient pagan religions with more-recent revisions or innovations.
+Others feel they are attempting to revive or reconstruct Indigenous Sámi religions as found in historic and folkloric sources and oral traditions.

 In 2012, County Governor of Troms approved Shamanic Association of Tromsø as a new religion.

 A very different religious idea is represented by the numerous "wise men" and "wise women" found throughout the Sámi area.
 They often offer to heal the sick through rituals and traditional medicines and may also combine traditional elements, such as older Sámi teachings, with newer monotheistic inventions that Christian missionaries taught their ancestors, such as readings from the Bible.